Linux Accounts (User Name and Password)

-You can create a credentials record for the account that you plan to use to connect to a Linux sever or VM running Linux OS.
+You can create a credentials record for the account that you plan to use to connect to a Linux server or VM running Linux OS

 To create a new credentials record with a user name and password for a Linux server: